 - Steam chayote in a steamer until they become soft.

-- Heat a pan with oil, add mustards, when they start spluttering add curry leaves & chopped onion.
+- Heat a pan with oil, add mustards, when they start crackling add curry leaves & chopped onion.

 - Saute till onions become translucent.

-- Add steamed chayote, cooked greengram and coconut paste and blend them together.
+- Add steamed chayote, cooked green gram and coconut paste and mix well together.